QuantumVim/TestNvim/README.md

 ## Developing a plugin

 You can use [Structlog](https://github.com/Tastyep/structlog.nvim) calls if the plugin you are currently developing is in any of the runtime paths of TestVim.
-You probably don't want to push your changes to source control every time to make changes just to install your plugin via a plugin manager.
+You probably don't want to push your changes to source control every time you make changes just to install your plugin via a plugin manager.

 ### Method 1: Symlink your plugin into TestVim (Recommended)